hongzhu6129/EvaluateLLMCodeSmell/README.md

 # EvaluateLLMCodeSmell
-This is the public repository of the test system for evaluate the code smell of LLM generated Java programs
+This is the public repository of the test system for evaluate the code smell of LLM generated Java programs.
+The code of the test system is in the folder Test System.
+The experiment data files are in the folder Experiment Data.